Zekaric/ProjectMIFF/MI_Mining_Information.md

 **Surface Model** is much more limited than the other two as it just holds a stack of surfaces instead of defining any volume.
 This model is subdivided uniformly in the row and column directions of the model but instead of seams you will have a surface.
 Each 'block', or really the contact point, for a surface will have an elevation value as well as other values that are being tracked by the client at that surface point.

 Even though only Block Models are sub-blocked, MI does not limit you to only allowing sub-blocks for Block Models.
 The logic could be applied to the other two types of models.
 As far as I know, no software vendors sub-block for Seam or Surface Models.
-In general, if you are sub-blocking for these other two cases, you are just going to define a model at the resolution of the sub-block size instead of this two layered approach in my opinion.
+In general, if you are sub-blocking for these other two cases, you are just going to define a model at the resolution of the sub-block size instead of this two layered approach.

 ### 3.7.1.
 Model Block